scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Lower right: Integrated terminal.
 Run all commands here.
 * Upper right: Open and edit multiple files in tabs.

+???
+**This is your learning environment.
+You can do everything from within Visual Studio Code.
+On the left is your file browser, for managing, renaming, moving or opening files.
+On the upper right we have our text editor.
+And down here is the terminal, this is where we'll be running our terraform commands.**

 ---
 name: workstation-setup-8
 Explore the Repository